udayanshevade/trivia-fullstack-nd-01/backend/README.md

 - General
   - Deletes a question
   - Request Arguments:
-    - question_id: which identifies the specific question
+    - question_id: variable which identifies the specific question
   - Returns: An object with a key, success, which is true
   - Sample: `curl http://localhost:5000/questions/42 -X DELETE`